 Here’s why malic acid is a worthwhile alpha-hydroxy acid to seek out, especially if you have easily irritated skin.

-- Pulls double-duty as a hydrating ingredient: Along with being a great exfoliant, malic acid is also a humectant that helps attract moisture to and retain it in the skin so that it stays hydrated, notes Chang.
+- Pulls double-duty as a hydrating ingredient: Along with being a great exfoliant, malic acid is also a humectant that helps attract and retain moisture in the skin so that it stays hydrated, notes Chang.
 This is why the ingredient often pops up in moisturizers.

-- Balances the skin’s pH: Unlike other alpha-hydroxy acids, it keeps the skin at a stable pH.
+- Balances the skin’s pH: According to our experts, it keeps the skin at a stable pH.
 “Maintaining the skin’s pH at its optimal level protects the skin’s acid mantle and overall skin health,” says Chang.
 While the skin barrier may get all the buzz, the acid mantle is equally important; a superfine film of acid that sits on the surface of the skin, it too is imperative for acting as a barrier against bacteria, viruses, and other nasties that you don't want in your skin.

 Side Effects of Malic Acid